-The animals which eat only grass, leaves or plants are called as herbivores.
-Best example of herbivores are Cow, goat, deer, etc. They have sharp front teeth for biting and large back teeth for grinding.
-Small herbivores such as Rabbits, squirrels and rats who gnaw seeds and fruits are called Rodants.
+The animals which eat only grass, leaves, or plants are called herbivores.
+The best examples of herbivores are cows, goats, deer, etc. They have sharp front teeth for biting and large back teeth for grinding.
+Small herbivores such as Rabbits, squirrels, and rats who gnaw seeds and fruits are called Rodants.
 They have long, sharp front teeth.

-The animals that eat another animals is called as carnivores.
-Best example for carnivores are Lion, tiger, wolf, hyenas, etc. they have sharp, pointed front teeth for tearing a flesh of other animals.
-Flesh eating birds such as eagles, vultures are known as birds of prey.
+The animals that eat another animal are called carnivores.
+The best example for carnivores are Lion, tigers, wolves, hyenas, etc. they have sharp, pointed front teeth for tearing the flesh of other animals.
+Flesh-eating birds such as eagles, vultures are known as birds of prey.
 They have sharp, hooked beaks and sharp claws.

 Organs for breathing in animals

-Body surface – Earthworm breathe through their body surface.
+Body surface – Earthworms breathe through their body surface.

-Skin – Frog are amphibians.
+Skin – Frog is an amphibian.
 They live in both water and land.
-When they are on land, they breath through the lungs, while in under water they breathe through their moist skin.
+When they are on land, they breathe through the lungs, while in underwater they breathe through their moist skin.

 Subscribe to our social channel.